 The most likely cause for this error is MSBuild not being found in the system or configuration having an invalid path to it.
-Please make sure you have MSBuild (along with .NET 4.7+) installed on your machine and check if the path to MSBuild executable is set up properly in
+Please make sure you have MSBuild (along with .NET 4.7+) installed on your machine.

 If the project has custom processing scripts configured (i.e. to resize a texture or compress an audio clip), and this popup appears during export, it is recommended to first try disabling those scripts.
 If the scripts don't write a proper output file, exit with non-zero status or crash the export process, Luna will have to stop and display this message.

 This message will appear if there is an Editor script clashing with Luna export in some way.
 If that is the case, Unity's console will contain an error message with a stack trace; inspecting this should point to the script(s) causing problems.
 The way to resolve that would be removing the script in question or fixing it so that it does not interfere with the export process.

 If you have scenes you don't want to export in Luna added to your Unity build settings, it could be causing your build to fail.
 To get around this simply remove all scenes you aren't exporting with Luna from your Unity build settings, even if they aren't currently checked to be in the load order.